GLOBAL MARKETS-Dollar hits 7-month high on jobs data; oil slumps

 * Dollar jumps 1 percent, U.S. bonds yields also rise

-* European shares gain on dollar, led by exporters (Adds oil settlement prices)
+* U.S. stocks fall, but European shares rise, led by exporters (Adds close of European markets)

 By Herbert Lash

-Non-farm payrolls increased 271,000 in October, the largest gain since last December, while average hourly earnings rose a respectable 9 cents, the Labor Department said.
-The unemployment rate fell to 5.0 percent, the lowest since April 2008 and in a range many Fed officials consider full employment.
+Non-farm payrolls increased 271,000 in October, the largest rise since December, while average hourly earnings rose a respectable 9 cents, the Labor Department said.
+The unemployment rate of 5.0 percent is the lowest since April 2008 and is in a range many Fed officials consider full employment.

-The robust report boosted the likelihood the Fed will raise rates before year’s end, which would be the first increase in almost a decade and would end seven years of easy monetary policy.
+The robust report boosted the likelihood that the Fed will raise rates before year’s end for the first time in almost a decade, ending years of easy monetary policy.

 The dollar index of six major trading currencies hit a high of 99.345, its strongest level since mid-April.
 It was last up 1.29 percent at 99.187.

-Oil prices fell for a third straight day, on track for their third weekly decline in four, as the strong dollar makes commodities denominated in the greenback more expensive to holders of other currencies.
+Oil prices fell for the third straight day, on track for their third weekly decline in four, as the strong dollar makes commodities denominated in the greenback less affordable to holders of other currencies.

 Yields on U.S. government debt soared.

-U.S. two-year yields hit 0.958 percent, their highest level since May 2010, on the expectations of a December rate hike.
-Benchmark 10-year yields hit a three-month high of 2.349 percent, and last traded to yield 2.3307 percent.
+U.S. two-year yields hit 0.958 percent, their highest since May 2010, on expectations of a December rate hike.
+Benchmark 10-year yields hit a three-month high of 2.349 percent.

 Global equity markets were mixed.
 European shares were higher, but a measure of worldwide stock performance was lower, as were most U.S. stocks.

 European stocks rose on the stronger dollar, which lifted export-oriented shares like autos.
-The pan-European FTSEurofirst 300 index closed up 0.27 percent at 1,498.99, while Germany’s export-heavy DAX gained 0.92 percent.
+The pan-European FTSEurofirst 300 index closed up 0.27 percent at 1,498.99, while Germany’s export-heavy DAX outperformed to gain 0.92 percent.

 Stock investors are struggling with the prospect of a Fed tightening and the economic reason behind it, said Brad McMillan, chief investment officer at Commonwealth Financial in Waltham, Massachusetts.